The cervix is the lower part of the uterus (womb) that extends into the upper end of the vagina.

-Cervical cancer is cancer of the cervix — the lower part of the uterus that extends into the upper end of the vagina.
-The majority of cervical cancers begin where the inner part of the cervix closest to the uterus (the endocervix) meets the outer part of the cervix closest to the vagina (the ectocervix).
-This area is called the “transformation zone.”
+Most cervical cancers begin in an area called the transformation zone, where the inner part of the cervix closest to the uterus (the endocervix) meets the outer part of the cervix closest to the vagina (the ectocervix).

-- pain or bleeding during or after intercourse or douching, or following a pelvic examination
+- pain or bleeding during or after sex, douching, or a pelvic examination

 - pelvic pain

-- blood spots or light bleeding other than a normal period
+- blood or bleeding beyond your normal menstrual period